[Original version May 2, 2017; updated April 11, 2019]

 - NLRB’s Vacating Hy-Brand Decision: In February 2018, the National Labor Relations Board (NLRB) vacated its December 2017 decision to overrule an Obama-era decision (Browing-Ferris) that had made it easier for workers at staffing firms and business franchises to unionize.
 The Board vacated the decision because of the conflicts of interest of member William Emanuel.
 Mr. Emanuel, a Republican nominated to the NLRB by President Trump, is a former management-side attorney who represented Leadpoint, a party to the original Browing-Ferris decision that was overturned.
 Given that Mr. Emanuel was a deciding vote in a 3-2 decision that benefited a past client and interests of his former firm, the NLRB inspector general investigated and issued a memorandum finding “a serious and flagrant problem” with the Board’s decision, noting that Mr. Emanuel “should have been recused from participation.”

-- Ethics Waivers Issued to Former Industry Lobbyists: White House counsel Don McGahn has issued at least 37 ethics waivers that allow key Trump administration officials to participate in matters involving former private clients.
+- Ethics Waivers Issued to Former Industry Lobbyists: The White House Counsel’s office has issued at least 37 ethics waivers that allow key Trump administration officials to participate in matters involving former private clients, including at least three that were undated and potentially issued retroactively (see here and here).
 The EPA seems to have the most conflicts of interest, with nearly half of Trump appointees having strong industry ties.
 Of the 59 EPA hires from the last year, at least three have gotten waivers allowing them to participate in matters involving former clients, despite signing ethics agreements precluding them from doing so.
-Additionally, Donald Trump nominated Peter Wright, a senior attorney at Dow Chemical, to head the EPA’s Office of Land and Emergency Management.
-If confirmed, Wright would be responsible for overseeing contaminated Superfund sites that Dow Chemical would be responsible for cleaning up.
+Additionally, President Trump nominated Peter Wright, a senior attorney at Dow Chemical, to head the EPA’s Office of Land and Emergency Management.
+If confirmed, Mr. Wright would have been responsible for overseeing contaminated Superfund sites that Dow Chemical was responsible for cleaning up.
 Wright began working for the EPA in July 2018 as a “special counsel,” sparking concerns among Senate Democrats that he was circumventing the Senate confirmation process.
+He was ultimately not confirmed before the 115th Congress ended, meaning President Trump would need to resubmit his nomination for Mr. Wright to be considered.

 - Denials of Tariff Exclusions to U.S. Manufacturers: U.S. companies may request “exclusions” from the Trump administration’s tariffs on steel imports for products that they cannot buy domestically, and domestic steel manufacturers have an opportunity to object to the exclusion requests with the Commerce Department.
-While more than 20,000 companies had requested exclusions as of August 2018, two major U.S. steel manufacturers with former business ties to administration trade officials have objected to 1,600 of the requests and have succeeded in blocking all 1,600 requests, according to a press report.
+While more than 20,000 companies had requested exclusions as of August 2018, two major U.S. steel manufacturers with former business ties to administration trade officials have objected to 1,600 of the requests and have succeeded in blocking all of them.
 The current U.S. Trade Representative and his deputy both represented one of the companies that filed most of the objections, United States Steel, while in private practice as lawyers.
 The other company, Nucor, spent $1 million in 2011 to finance a documentary made by the President’s adviser on trade policy, Peter Navarro.
 While none of those officials serves in the Commerce Department office directly overseeing exclusions, all hold significant influence over U.S. trade policy.
 Prior to the press report, in April 2018, the Republican Chairman and ranking Democrat on the Senate Finance Committee sent a letter to Secretary Ross expressing concerns about a lack of “basic due process and procedural fairness” in the exclusions program and suggesting it was “being abused for anticompetitive purposes.”
-Aside from steel and aluminum tariff exclusions, the Office of the U.S. Trade Representative, which receives requests for product exemptions.
-So far companies such as Caterpillar, General Motors, Whirlpool, and Tesla have submitted 11,565 requests for relief.
-As of November 29, 1,487 had been denied.

 - Trump Tower Moscow: On November 29, 2018, Michael Cohen, the Trump Organization’s former lawyer, pleaded guilty for the second time in three months.
 The new plea agreement and sentencing memos, part of the ongoing investigation into Russian interference in the 2016 election led by special counsel Robert Mueller, have provided more details about efforts during the 2016 campaign to build a Trump Tower in Moscow.
-The project began in 2015, and President Trump signed a preliminary agreement on October 28, 2015, the day of the third Republican primary debate.
+The project began in 2015, and then-candidate Trump signed a preliminary agreement on October 28, 2015, the day of the third Republican primary debate.
 Cohen previously told Congress the Trump Tower Moscow project ended in January 2016 before the Republican primaries began.
 In the plea agreement, he admitted to lying, stating the discussions actually lasted until at least June 14, 2016.
 Cohen also said he lied to Congress about the dealings to minimize the president’s involvement.
-He admitted to having “more extensive communications” with President Trump about the project than the three instances he had previously disclosed, and he also said he had briefed Trump family members.
+He admitted to having “more extensive communications” with President Trump about the project than the three instances he had previously disclosed and alleged that President Trump “knew of and directed” plans for the Moscow project.
+Cohen also said he had briefed Trump family members.
 (Ivanka Trump suggested an architect for the project.)
 The Trump Organization even reportedly planned to give President Vladimir Putin a $50 million penthouse at Trump Tower Moscow to incentivize oligarchs to live in the development and allow Trump Tower to charge higher prices for the units—$250 million more total.
-The new information raises concerns about then-candidate Trump’s opposition to Russian sanctions and support for Ukraine.
-Proposals to provide lethal aid or weapons to Ukraine were removed from the Republican Party platform before the Republican Convention, although Trump said he was not involved in the change.
-Cohen’s guilty plea also confirms that negotiations over Trump Tower Moscow were ongoing while Russia pursued efforts to interfere in the U.S. presidential election against Hillary Clinton’s campaign.
+Cohen’s guilty plea also confirmed that negotiations over Trump Tower Moscow were ongoing while Russia pursued efforts to interfere in the U.S. presidential election against Hillary Clinton’s campaign.
+The new information raises concerns about then-candidate Trump’s opposition to Russian sanctions, and his lack of support for Ukraine.
+(Proposals to provide lethal aid or weapons to Ukraine were removed from the Republican Party platform before the Republican Convention, although Trump said he was not involved in the change.)
+These concerns have carried into his presidency.
+In May 2017, the FBI opened an investigation into whether President Trump was working on Russia’s behalf against American interests, but the current status of the investigation is unclear.

 4. Private and Foreign Interests Seeking To Influence the Trump Administration Through Dealings with Trump Businesses